Failure to use “low concentration” alerts properly leads to errors [ISMP Safety Alert]

 A physician prescribed IV HYDROmorphone 20 mg/100 mL (0.2 mg/mL) to infuse at 2.5 mg/hour.
 In this hospital, the standard concentration for this infusion was 0.1 mg/mL, so the custom concentration of 0.2 mg/mL had to be entered into the smart pump.
 The nurse selected the custom concentration option then mistakenly entered 2.5 mg/100 mL as the concentration instead of 20 mg/100 mL.
 Given the erroneously programmed concentration of 0.025 mg/mL, the pump issued a soft (can be overridden) low concentration alert.
 The nurse overrode the warning, mistakenly believing the warning was inconsequential.
 Based on the erroneous concentration, the smart pump infused the drug at a rate of 100 mL/hour, while the intended rate was 12.5 mL/hour.
 The pump delivered the entire bag of HYDROmorphone 20 mg to the patient in 1 hour.

-3 thoughts on “Failure to use “low concentration” alerts properly leads to errors [ISMP Safety Alert]”
+3 responses to “Failure to use “low concentration” alerts properly leads to errors [ISMP Safety Alert]”

 1. ..mistakenly believing the warning was inconsequential.